 It is a scalar quantity and its SI unit is kilogram (kg).

-The mass of an object measured by using an ordinary balance, beam balance, or digital balance.
+The mass of an object is measured by using an ordinary balance, beam balance, or digital balance.
+The general properties of mass can be summarised as,

 The weight of an object is defined as the measure of the amount of force that acts on mass because of the pull of gravity.
 Weigh is the measure of force.
 Therefore, Weight will vary depending on the location.

-The SI unit of weight is Newton, which is the same as the SI unit of force (N).
+The SI unit of weight is Newton, which is the same as the SI unit of force (N) and it is measured using a spring balance.
+A spring balance is shown in the image below.

-Acceleration due to gravity (g): Whenever an object falls towards the earth, it experiences acceleration.
+Whenever an object falls toward the earth, it experiences acceleration.
 The earth’s gravitational force is responsible for this acceleration.
-This acceleration is known as the acceleration due to gravity.
+This acceleration is known as acceleration due to gravity.
 It is denoted by g.
 The unit of g is m s–2, which is the same as the unit of acceleration.
+The formula to calculate g is given as follows:

 F = m × a